 The need for efficient and reliable materials integrity management is particularly important as new materials are introduced and as 300mm semiconductor wafer manufacturing becomes a more prevalent manufacturing technology.
-Processing 300mm wafers is more costly and more complex because of the larger size of these wafers.
+Processing 300mm wafers, currently the largest wafer size in a manufacturing environment, is more costly and more complex because of the larger size of these wafers.
 In addition, new materials and circuit shrinkage create new contamination and material compatibility risks, rendering 300mm wafers more vulnerable to damage or contamination.
 These trends will present new and increasingly difficult shipping, transport, process and storage challenges.